AKuederle/AKuederle.github.io/posts/_posts/18-05-2015-Create-your-own-professional-digital-signature-with-latex.md

 Yeah!
 Coding finished!
 Check out the full code on [Github](https://github.com/AKuederle/tex_signature/blob/master/mysignature.sty)

-Now, let's see our our work in action:
+Now, let's see our work in action!

-Here we have a small example with some *lorem*
+Here we have a small example with some *lorem*:

 {% highlight latex %}
 \documentclass{article}